-A. Canada, France, Japan, Germany, Italy, the U.K., and the United States.

-B. Switzerland, France, Japan, Germany, Italy, the U.K., and the United States.

-C. Switzerland, France, North Korea, Germany, Italy, the U.K., and the United States.

-D. Switzerland, France, Japan, Germany, Canada, the U.K., and the United States.
+- A. Canada, France, Japan, Germany, Italy, the U.K., and the United States. - B. Switzerland, France, Japan, Germany, Italy, the U.K., and the United States. - C. Switzerland, France, North Korea, Germany, Italy, the U.K., and the United States. - D. Switzerland, France, Japan, Germany, Canada, the U.K., and the United States.

-Topic: Evolution of the International Monetary System Topic: The Flexible Exchange Rate System

-53. Gold was officially abandoned as an international reserve asset
+- 53. Gold was officially abandoned as an international reserve asset

-A. in the January 1976 Jamaica Agreement.
+- A. in the January 1976 Jamaica Agreement.

-B. in the 1971 Smithsonian Agreement.
+- B. in the 1971 Smithsonian Agreement.

-C. in the 1944 Bretton Woods Agreement.
+- C. in the 1944 Bretton Woods Agreement.

-Topic: Evolution of the International Monetary System Topic: The Flexible Exchange Rate System
+- D. none of the above

-54. Following the demise of the Bretton Woods system, the IMF

-A. created a new role for itself, providing loans to countries facing balance-of-payments and exchange rate difficulties.

-B. ceased to exist, since the era of fixed exchange rates had ended.

-C. became the sole agent responsible for maintaining fixed exchange rates.

-D. became the central bank of the United Nations.
+- 54. Following the demise of the Bretton Woods system, the IMF - A. created a new role for itself, providing loans to countries facing balance-of-payments and exchange rate difficulties. - B. ceased to exists, since the era of fixed exchange rates had ended. - C. became the sole agent responsible for maintaining fixed exchange rates. - D. became the central bank of the United Nations.

-Topic: Evolution of the International Monetary System Topic: The Flexible Exchange Rate System 55.
-Under a flexible exchange rate regime, governments can retain monetary policy independence because the external balance will be achieved by
+- 55. Under a flexible exchange rate regime, governments can retain monetary policy independence because the external balance will be achieved by

-A. the exchange rate adjustments.
+- A. the exchange rate adjustments.

-B. the price-specie flow mechanism.
+- B. the price-specie flow mechanism.

-C. the Triffin paradox.
+- C. the Triffin paradox.

-Topic: Evolution of the International Monetary System Topic: The Flexible Exchange Rate System
+- D. none of the above

-56. The choice between the alternative exchange rate regimes (fixed or floating) is likely to involve a trade-off between

-A. national monetary policy autonomy and international economic integration.

-B. exchange rate uncertainty and national policy autonomy.

-C. Balance of Payments autonomy and inflation.

-D. unemployment and inflation.
+- 56. The choice between the alternative exchange rate regimes (fixed or floating) is likely to involve a trade-off between - A. national monetary policy autonomy and international economic integration. - B. exchange rate uncertainty and national policy autonomy. - C. Balance of Payments autonomy and inflation. - D. unemployment and inflation.

-Topic: Evolution of the International Monetary System Topic: The Flexible Exchange Rate System

-57. Under a purely flexible exchange rate system

-A. supply and demand set the exchange rates.

-B. governments can set the exchange rate by buying or selling reserves.

-C. governments can set exchange rates with fiscal policy.

-D. answers b) and c) are correct.
+- 57. Under a purely flexible exchange rate system - A. supply and demand set the exchange rates. - B. governments can set the exchange rate by buying or selling reserves. - C. governments can set exchange rates with fiscal policy. - D. answers b and c are correct.

-58. A currency board arrangement is

-A. when the currency of another country circulates as the sole legal tender.

-B. when the country belongs to a monetary or currency union in which the same legal tender is shared by the members of the union.

-C. a monetary regime based on an explicit legislative commitment to exchange domestic currency for a specified foreign currency at a fixed exchange rate, combined with restrictions on the issuing authority to ensure the fulfillment of its legal obligation.

-D. where the country pegs its currency at a fixed rate to a major currency where the exchange rate fluctuates within a narrow margin of less than one percent.
+- 58. A currency board arrangement is - A. when the currency of another country circulates as the sole legal tender. - B. when the country belongs to a monetary or currency union in which the same legal tender is shared by the members of the union. - C. a monetary regime based on an explicit legislative commitment to exchange domestic currency for a specified foreign currency at a fixed exchange rate, combined with restrictions on the issuing authority to ensure the fulfillment of its legal obligation. - D. where the country pegs its currency at a fixed rate to a major currency where the exchange rate fluctuates within a narrow margin of less than one percent.

-59. Ecuador does not have its own national currency, circulating the U.S. dollar instead.
+- 59. Ecuador does not have its own national currency, circulating the U.S. dollar instead.
 About how many countries do not have their own national currency?

+- A. 10

+- B. 20

+- C. 30

+- D. 40